wp-plugins/auto-currency-converter/readme.txt

    - few thousand dollars
    - a couple of dollars
  - numbers bigger than billion are not handled
- - billion/trillion are in US style, not UK style (can not support both)
+ - billion/trillion are in US style, not UK style (because it can not be supported both notations simultaneously)

 = How are Japanese zenkaku digits handled? =